Bambil/bamboo-doc/source/index.html.md

 * Bambil Corporation
 * I1820 Platfrom Developers

-Bamboo tries to implement IoT platform in microservices archiecture for the first-time in Iran.
+Bamboo tries to implement IoT platform in microservices architecture for the first-time in Iran.

 There are two points of view in this documentation: